Clarity-Digital-Twin/SeizureTransformer/SZCORE_INTEGRATION_PLAN.md

 - The `timescoring` library is well-maintained and actively used by EpilepsyBench
 - This integration will definitively answer whether SeizureTransformer achieves:
   - ~1 FA/24h on Dianalund with SzCORE (paper claim)
-  - ~2-5 FA/24h on TUSZ with SzCORE (our hypothesis)
+  - ~2–10 FA/24h on TUSZ with SzCORE (to be measured precisely)
-  - 137.5 FA/24h on TUSZ with NEDC TAES (our finding)
+  - ~100 FA/24h on TUSZ with NEDC OVERLAP at paper defaults (verified)